-I apologize in advance.
-I will be committing heresy: 30mm spindles aren't better than 24mm cranksets from Shimano or FSA MegaExo cranksets, 25mm cranksets from Campagnolo, and 24/22mm GXP cranks from Sram.
+I apologize in advance for two things.
+For the first I will be committing heresy: 30mm spindles aren't "better" than 24mm cranksets from Shimano or FSA MegaExo cranksets, 25mm cranksets from Campagnolo, and 24/22mm GXP cranks from Sram.
 They're not worse, or bad, they're just not better.

 The statement often goes like this; "30mm spindles are better than 24mm spindles.
 Everybody knows it."